jdlafferty/gcp_nwave/ReadMe.md

-A cupy implementation of nwave experiment
+A cupy implementation of the nwave experiments

 ## Directory Structure
 - nwave/ : implementation of nwave algorithms.